dzhuang/django-galleryfield/docs/source/customize.rst

    >>> photos_before_2021 = photos_in_first_gallery.filter(creation_time__lt=datetime(2021, 01, 01))

-More over, the demo provide an  example of `how to render <https://github.com/dzhuang/django-galleryfield/blob/main/demo/templates/demo/demogallery_detail.html>`__ the field using ``sorl.thumbnail`` and ``Blueimp Gallery`` package.
+More over, the demo provides an  example of `how to render <https://github.com/dzhuang/django-galleryfield/blob/main/demo/templates/demo/demogallery_detail.html>`__ the field using ``sorl.thumbnail`` and ``Blueimp Gallery`` package.

 Finally, it's your opportunity to show your skills on customizing the gallery/album frontend, which is beyond the scope of this package.